 Instead of speed dating your way to interruption, instead of yelling at strangers all day trying to make a living, coordinating a tribe of 1,000 requires patience, consistency and a focus on long-term relationships and life time value.
 You don’t find customers for your products.
 You find products for your customers. – First Organize 1,000

 This is a blog post that I have actually used when I speak about social media, specifically the power of LinkedIn.
-You can see a video of it here, but essentially every entrepreneur or small business owner should aim at building out a social media fan base of 1,000 fans.
+Every entrepreneur or small business owner should aim at building out a social media fan base of 1,000 fans.
 Seth speaks brilliantly about the power of having a tribe of 1,000 true fans and what influence it can bring.
 I tell people that you should multiply your age by 10 and that is how many LinkedIn connections you should have.
 Start from there, and build out your fan base through leading, providing value, engaging, and doing all of the other great things that you can do for free through social media with the only investment being your own sweat equity.

-I hope you enjoyed reading this as much as I truly enjoyed researching through Seth’s old blog posts and revealing to you how they resonate with me.
-Any other of his blog posts that you particularly recommend to better understand social media?
+I hope you enjoyed reading this as much as I truly enjoyed researching through Seth’s old blog posts and revealing to you how Seth Godin ideas truly resonate with me.
+Any other of his blog posts or other Seth Godin ideas that you particularly recommend to better understand social media?
 Which was your favorite?